lauzingaretti/pSBVB/index.md

 sbvb.qtl

 tells the program that **QTN** specifications are in sbvb.qtl file.
 Comments can be mixed starting with \# or !
-A full list of options in the parameter file is in Appendix 1.
-In the following, we list the main ones.
+A full list of options in the parameter file is in Appendix 1.The main ones are:

-### Specifying genetic architecture
+<span style="color:#cc66ff; font-family:Georgia; font-weight: bold ">Specifying genetic architecture:</span>

 If more than one trait is generated, then use